napsternxg/ReadLater/README.md

 Change Log:
 -----------

+4.03
+* Support for backward compatibility with URLs saved before 2.0.1

+4.0.2
+* Fix breaking change in UI about checking valid syncItems.

 4.0.1
 * New API for maitaining the core storage management code with support from [Alexander Kashev](https://github.com/kav2k).
 * Background process to listen to adding new URL's using keyboard shortcuts.